RESEARCH LINES

 VIRULENCE REGULATION

-Phenotypic heterogeneity in bacterial pathogens: underlying mechanisms and role in plant adaptation
+Phenotypic heterogeneity in bacterial pathogens: molecular mechanisms and their role in plant adaptation

 EFFECTORS